jakewins/neo4j/community/web-ui/README.md

     npm install

 From the project base dir.
-For running tests, you also need [PhantomJS](http://phantomjs.org/) installed, which is a headless browser where we run our tests.
+For running tests, you also need [PhantomJS](http://phantomjs.org/) installed, it provides the headless browser environment where the tests are executed.

 ### Running the build